gravitational/teleport/rfd/0180-sso-as-mfa-method.md

 okta-mfa SSO      ...      ...
 ```

-Note: The SSO MFA device will correspond to an actual SSO MFA device created
+Note: The SSO MFA device will correspond to a dedicated resource in Teleport
-for the user.
+created for the user.
 This will be important for technical reasons explained later.
 It also means a could remove the MFA method temporarily, or maintain other
 states such as "preferred MFA method", "disabled MFA method", etc., if such
 states are ever added.